Can plants grow with LED lights?

 For example, plants need more far-red and infrared light during the vegetation phase for fruiting plants.
 This can also be beneficial in the blooming phase for flowering plants.

-Due to the various light requirements plants have throughout their lifecycle, regular LED lights won’t help them grow.
+Due to plants’ various light requirements throughout their lifecycle, regular LED lights won’t help them grow.
 They can tide them over in periods of low light, but they won’t contribute to photosynthesis.

 On the other hand, full-spectrum LED grow lights combine blue, white, red, and green colors to create ideal lighting conditions.
 This color combination is what plants need for growth and flowering.

-The only time you’ll need to use full spectrum grow light is if you’re growing a tropical plant under artificial lighting.
+You’ll only need to use full spectrum grow light if you’re growing a tropical plant under artificial lighting.

 Here is a list of the best houseplants for growing under artificial light.